 I have fully completed EMDR Europe & UK Accredited Training and am therefore able to work with a variety of issues using EMDR.

-I work with those affected by trauma using a therapy called EMDR.
+I work with people affected by trauma using a therapy called EMDR.
 Often EMDR is used to treat post-traumatic stress disorder (PTSD).
-PTSD is an anxiety disorder which may develop following exposure to any one of a variety of traumatic events that involve actual or threatened death, or serious injury, for example a rape, shooting, or car accident.
-The event may be witnessed rather than directly experienced, and even learning about it may be sufficient if the persons involved are family members or close friends.
-Sufferers may experience flashbacks, panic attacks and heightened awareness.
-PTSD is sometimes found in ex-military personnel who have been involved in conflict situations.
+PTSD is an anxiety disorder which may develop following exposure to any one of a variety of traumatic events that involve actual or threatened death, or serious injury, for example a abuse, childhood abuse/sexual abuse, bullying, rape, shooting, or car accident.
+Witnessing an event rather than directly experiencing it or even just learning about it can be enough for a person to be traumatised, especially if it involves family members or somebody you are close to.
+You might begin to experience flashbacks, panic attacks and always be jumpy or on guard (hyper-vigilance).

 The ‘BIG’ and ‘small’ traumas of life – what do they look like?